 - Students are to remain in the area assigned for the party.
 You are not to go to the other parts of the building.
 If you leave the party or designated area for the party, you cannot return except by special permission of the sponsor or principal. - 2.
-If you leave the party before it is over, it is a matter of courtesy to notify the sponsor and chairperson who are serving as host/hostess, thanking them for the party. - 3.
-Rowdy behavior, scuffling, loud noise, and disrespectful conduct are definitely out of place at a school party.
+If you leave the party before it is over, it is a matter of courtesy to notify the sponsor and chairperson who are serving as host/hostess, thanking them for the party. - Rowdy behavior, scuffling, loud noise, and disrespectful conduct are definitely out of place at a school party.
 Persons who act in this manner will be asked to leave. - 4.
 There is to be no use or possession of tobacco products, alcoholic beverages, other controlled substances or look-a-likes on school property.
 Disciplinary action will be taken against anyone in violation of this policy. - School parties during the week are to terminate at 10:00 p.m. and on Friday and Saturday they shall terminate at 11:00 p.m.
-The principal may grant permission to extend the party on Friday and Saturday beyond 11:00 p.m. under special circumstances. - 6.
+The principal may grant permission to extend the party on Friday and Saturday beyond 11:00 - The principal may grant permission to extend the party on Friday and Saturday beyond 11:00 p.m. under special circumstances. - 6.
 Parties that are open to guests are limited to people between the freshman year in high school and age 20.
 Guests must be registered with the high school principal by 4:00 p.m. on the day prior to the party.
 These lists will be used for admission to the dance. - 7.
 The exact time for party beginning and ending shall be set by the sponsors and principal.